Skip to main content

 Strategy type

-• Repository Name: tekton-custom-pipelines
+• Repository name: tekton-custom-pipelines

-• Component name: tekton-custom-pipelines
+• Project name: tekton-custom-pipelines

 • Description: Repository for storing and managing custom Tekton resources

-• Library code language: Helm
+• Library code language Helm

 • Language version/framework: Pipeline